AusClimateService/npcp/reports/phase1/phase1_report.md

 ## 6. Results: Precipitation

 > TODO: The relative performance of each of the bias correction methods differs quite a bit from RCM to RCM,
-> so we should process the RCM data for anotehr GCM or two to see whehter a consistent pattern in the results
+> so we should process the RCM data for another GCM or two to see whehter a consistent pattern in the results
 > can be identified.

 ### 6.1.
 Climatology